-Certain themes often are common to consideration of most natural resource questions.
+Certain themes are common to consideration of many natural resource questions.
 Many conflicts center on balancing resource use and protection.
-The desirability of current versus alternative uses and protection programs, whether resources should be managed to produce national or local benefits, and how to balance current uses with future supplies and opportunities are also common themes.
-Other resource questions involve the effect of federal resource management on privately owned lands and the role of scientific data in decision making.
+Other common themes are the desirability of current versus alternative uses and protection programs, whether resources should be managed to produce national or local benefits, and how to balance current uses with future supplies and opportunities.
+Other questions involve the effect of federal resource management on privately owned lands and the role of scientific data in natural resource decision making.